 New Surprise Billing Requirements

-- No balance billing for out-of-network emergency services
+- No balance billing for out-of-network emergency medicine services

 - No balance billing for non-emergency services by out-of-network providers during patient visits to certain in-network health care facilities, unless notice and consent requirements are met for certain items and services.